Increasingly connected at the global level

-The DPMA is actively involved in the decision-making processes in the various WIPO committees in Geneva.
-WIPO administers the following important international treaties and conventions among others:
+The DPMA is actively involved in the decision-making processes as well as harmonisation and standardisation projects in the various WIPO committees.
+The following are among the most important international treaties and conventions administered by WIPO:

 Under the Patent Cooperation Treaty (PCT), it is possible to obtain patent protection in up to 152 countries with only one international application.
 It is not necessary to file separate applications in these countries.
 Protection under the PCT is only valid in those contracting states that are designated in the international application.
 Detailed information is available here.

 Madrid system for the international registration of marks

 The Madrid system is based on two treaties: the Madrid Agreement Concerning the International Registration of Marks (Madrid Agreement) and the Protocol Relating to the Madrid Agreement (Madrid Protocol).
 Currently, 99 countries or regional organisations in total – also, for example, the European Union – are contracting parties to the Madrid Agreement and/or the Madrid Protocol.
 Under the Madrid system, applicants or trade mark owners have the option to extend protection of what is known as their “basic mark” to other contracting parties by means of international registration.
 Detailed information is available here.

 Under the "Hague Agreement Concerning the International Registration of Industrial Designs", it is possible to register a design in an international register.
 The Hague Agreement comprises various acts (Hague Act, Geneva Act), which individual countries but also the European Union have become party to.
 Protection covers only those contracting parties designated in the application.
 Detailed information is available here.